-Verizon proposes to install a cylindrical antenna on a utility pole to be sited in the public right-of-way near 1524 Alamo Way in Alamo.
+Verizon proposes to install a cylindrical antenna on a utility pole sited in the public right-of-way on the southeast side of Smith Road, about 260 feet northeast of Oak Road in Alamo.
 The proposed operation will comply with the FCC guidelines limiting public exposure to RF energy.